 Garnet Hill is one of a few classic Adirondack lodges that remain today.
-Located on a gentle hill overlooking a beautiful pristine lake, with miles of private ski and hiking trails and surrounded by forever wild protected state land, the lodge is the focal point of a special place that offers guests and visitors options for activity as well as rest and relaxation.
+Located on a gentle hill overlooking a beautiful pristine lake, with miles of private trails and surrounded by forever wild protected state land, the lodge is the focal point of a special place that offers guests and visitors options for activity as well as rest and relaxation.

 Nestled in the Adirondack Mountains, overlooking pristine Thirteenth Lake, our storied inn offers an historic Adirondack setting for individuals, couples, and families to escape from the hectic pace of everyday life and surround themselves with the serenity of nature.
 Our guests can choose to hike, swim, paddle, bike… or just settle into an Adirondack chair on front lawn and drink in the views with a good book.

 Over the years, Garnet Hill has become nationally known for the excellence of its cross country skiing, both trails and programs.
-It is widely acknowledged to be one of the very best nordic ski centers in the country.
+It is widely acknowledged to be one of the very best Nordic ski centers in the country.
 Winter opens up 50 km of beautifully groomed cross-country ski trails, countless miles of backcountry and snowshoe trails and it’s only 15 minutes to downhill skiing at Gore Mountain.

 The Log House provides nicely appointed guest rooms with private baths and comfortable accommodations for 2-5 people with daily housekeeping.